 Diet and exercise – Two additional important aspects of recovery and general wellness are maintenance of a healthful diet and regular exercise.
 If your doctor has recommended a special diet, it is important that it be followed.
 Healthy eating is an important part of a healthy life.
 During recovery, nutritious food gives your body energy and can help you heal more quickly.

-Go to www.heart.org/nutrition for more information about heart-healthy eating, including healthy eating, simple cooking with heart, dining out, heart-smart shopping and heart-healthy recipes
+Go to www.heart.org/nutrition for more information about heart-healthy eating, including healthy food, simple cooking with heart, dining out, heart-smart shopping and heart-healthy recipes.